It’s All about Flow: Ulteig Traffic Modeler Abdullah Kurkcu Takes His Passion for Data Science and Modeling on the Road

 “If the client only has enough budget to install three snow chain stations along a stretch of highway leading up to the mountains, the question changes from simply, “Where should we put them?” to “Where should we put them that offers the maximum value to users and maximum safety for all travelers?”

-To learn more about Ulteig’s transportation team, visit ulteig.com/our-work/our-markets/transportation.
+To learn more about Ulteig’s transportation team, visit our Transportation page.